apache/directory-fortress-core/README.txt

 The combination of 1 2 & 3 above will be designated as 'A/P/R/BAC' in document as follows.
 ___________________________________________________________________________________
 ###################################################################################
-# Tips for first-time users
+# Tips for first-time users of Fortress
 ###################################################################################

+ - Follow the instructions in SECTION 2 (INSTALL Option 1).

  - Definitions: When you read:
    + FORTRESS_HOME, refer to the package root of the openldap-fortress-core project download.
    + OPENLDAP_HOME, refer to the root of OpenLDAP binary installation folder, e.g. /opt/etc/openldap
    + ANT_HOME, refer to the package root of the target machine's ant distribution package.

- - This software package uses an Apache Ant script (FORTRESS_HOME/build.xml) to compile, install, and configure fortress into an LDAP server using operational steps called 'targets'.
+ - This software package uses an Apache Ant script (FORTRESS_HOME/build.xml) to compile, install, and configure Fortress into an LDAP server using operational steps called 'targets'.

- - The Ant targets may be used to manage A/P/R/BAC policy data contained within an existing LDAP server.
+ - The targets may be used to manage A/P/R/BAC policy data contained within an existing LDAP server.

- - This document describes the most important Ant targets to start using fortress.
-For a complete list of targets, enter (from FORTRESS_HOME):
+ - This document describes the most important targets to start using fortress.
+For a complete list, enter (from FORTRESS_HOME):
    $ANT_HOME/bin/ant -p

  - Or view the ant script itself (FORTRESS_HOME/build.xml).